bnagybalint/manito/doc/CODING_GUIDELINE.md

 ## Data formats

-1. Datetime values in databases should be defined in UTC time standard.
-1. Datetime values in exchange formats (API response, file data, etc.) should be defined in UTC time standard.
+1. Datetime values should be stored in UTC time standard, UTC+00:00 time zone.
+This rule applies to:
+    - program variables, functions
+    - databases and other data sources
+    - application logs
+    - exchange formats: API responses, file data, etc.

+    **Motivation**: Somewhat lessens the pain that is handling time in software.

+    **Exception**: In some situations, this constraint does not make sense (e.g. when displaying local time to the user).
+In those cases, this rule does not apply.
+However, naming should always reflect that other standard/time zone was used.
+Example:
+    ```Python
+    time_in_local = convert_to_local_time(transaction.created_at)
+    ```

 # Language-specific rules